A programme of art, culture and new infrastructure to reimagine the future of the UK’s biggest council housing estate

 Valence House Museum and Online

-A series of public workshops both online and in-person will collect the thoughts and memories of Becontree residents past and present, using material from the archive to stir people’s memories and get conversations flowing.
-Keep an eye out on our social media for posts from the archives.
+A series of public workshops both online and in-person collected the thoughts and memories of Becontree residents past and present, using material from the archive to stir people’s memories and get conversations flowing.

 Valence House Museum